Land of the Bedouins

 Day 8 : Petra

 Full day visit of the site of Petra.
 Walking into Petra you will quickly realize why this ancient city is one of the world's wonders.
 The Victorian traveler and poet Dean Burgon gave Petra a description which holds to this day -"Match me such a marvel save in Eastern clime, a rose-red city half as old as time".
 Yet words can hardly do justice to the magnificence that is Petra.
-Overnight in a hotel in Petra.

-Overnight in Petra Guesthouse, Petra
+Overnight in Petra Moon Hotel, Petra

 Meal plan: Breakfast